 As you work through the documents, you may find that you do not have access to certain materials.
 This is intentional.
-The Team has restricted access to a number of documents that contain “sensitive” information such as social security numbers posted on old transcripts and the like.
-People with security clearance to these documents will be required to log in to view such restricted documents.
+The Team restricted access to a number of documents that contained “sensitive” information such as social security numbers posted on old transcripts and the like.
+People with security clearance to these documents were required to log in to view such restricted documents

-If you need official information about our self-study report, you can contact the UT Dallas SACSCOC liason by email: email@example.com.
+If you need official information about our self-study report, you can contact the UT Dallas SACSCOC liaison by email: firstname.lastname@example.org.

 Compliance Certification Report Navigator

-A website open to the public, the Compliance Report Navigator provides five tabbed pages with a drop-down menu on the “narratives” page so that you can select any of the compliance reports submitted for review.
-Each document addresses a specific topic of concern to the Commission on Colleges of the Southern Association of Colleges and Schools (SACSCOC).
+Previously, a website open to the public, the Compliance Report Navigator provided five tabbed pages with a drop-down menu on the “narratives” page for users to select any of the compliance reports submitted for review.
+Each document addressed a specific topic of concern to the Commission on Colleges of the Southern Association of Colleges and Schools (SACSCOC).

-As you read through any of the reports, you’ll notice embedded document references (, for example).
-If you activate the link, you’ll find another web page, opening with the document, containing information relevant to the material in the preceding sentence or phrase.
+As you read through any of the Compliance Report Navigator (CCR) reports, you’ll notice embedded document references (, for example).
+If you activate the link, you’ll find another web page (if the link is still active because the report was developed in 2007), opening with the document, containing information relevant to the material in the preceding sentence or phrase.
 These documents are most often UTD-generated documents, such as web pages, policy statements, or other internal documents and reports.
 Any restricted document will require you to log in and have your UT Dallas NetID authenticated before you will have final access to the supporting document.
 If you must log in, you may find that you’ll need to be operating within the UT Dallas network; a VPN connection may be required.

 You would also notice that the entire list of supporting documents is presented at the bottom of each report.
 Additionally, on the tabbed page “principles,” you can see the entire list of The Principles for Accreditation to which UT Dallas has responded.
 You can also see on the tabbed page “supporting documents” a list of the document for the selected narrative.
 Using the lists, you can activate the document by clicking on the document description.
 The lists of documents include information about the size and format of each document so that you can determine if you want to open that document.
 As some of the documents are extremely large, you may prefer not to open a specific document if you’re using a slower or unstable Internet connection.